jlivingood/IETF-L4S-Deployment/Week5-PartA.md

 # Week 5 - Field Trial Instructions

 Our trials continue this week, continuing our focus shifting to online gaming.
+This test is for VERY ADVANCED users only.

 *This week’s testing only applies if you are already an active gamer - and use Windows.
 If that does not apply to you, please skip this test and see Part B of this week at https://github.com/jlivingood/IETF-L4S-Deployment/blob/main/Week5-PartB.md and Part C at https://github.com/jlivingood/IETF-L4S-Deployment/blob/main/Week5-PartC.md.*